Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-wcP5kwfOfSc.md

 > [Music]
 >
-> third person view um i don't know we're going to do with that good answer chase that's what i think about third person view
+> third person view, i don't know we're going to do with that good answer chase that's what i think about third person view